Arkarachai/STR-FM/README.md

 ## Installation of STR-FM tools from toolshed

-The installation process can be done as follow:
+The installation process can be done as follow

 1. Install and set configuration of local Galaxy